jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: Yes.
 Probably a good question about supplements for everyone to hear it.
 Every now and then, even those who are conscious about natural food talk about, well, just for extra insurance, like if you don't eat enough fish, take a couple of fish liver oil tablets, for instance, things like that.
 The insurance syndrome, I'd like to know, does that make any sense?
 I mean, are supplements harmful even if you are eating less than optimal?

 A: Well, if you're eating cooked foods, you're destroying enzymes, you're destroying the vitamins, you're destroying, cauterizing your minerals, so you're going to lose at least half of everything.
 Plus, you're going to have toxins that are formed that your body has to use good nutrients to eliminate it or neutralize it and then eliminate it.
 So a lot of nutrients lost to cooking foods.
 So, of course, people want to supplement for that.
 If you're going to a vitamin supplement, if you know the chemical structure of supplements, it's the most absurd thing in the world.
 Take, for example, vitamin C. Vitamin C under a high-powered electronic microscope are these cute little fuzzy balls.
 And they're different colored and they're very, you know, little spongy little things.
 You look at ascorbic acid, they are 1,000 times the size of these little spongy things and it looks like broken glass.
 They are glass and they're going to rip the system to pieces.
 Now, what does that do?
 It creates a toxic effect that causes adrenaline and other hormones to produce fats to go in there and harness this stuff.
 That forces a healing reaction in some people, but it's robbing [unintelligible].
 It's like slapping somebody to get somebody to do something, give them energy.
 Let's say, you know, a kid's lying there.
 Uh, daddy, I need some energy to sweep the porch.
 Bam!
 Get up and sweep.
 Then your adrenaline's going, you need to get up and sweep the porch because you're going to have energy.
 But that's not a good way to do it because that kid's going to come around and slap daddy one day.
 You know, and there's a whole loss of humanity that goes along with that.
 The same violation occurs in the body.
 99% of all vitamin E is from Kodak and Fuji.
 It's the end product of developing film.
 It's a chemical that's the end product of it because the structure, the molecular structure of that chemical once expended for developing looks 80% like the alpha-tocopherol.
 A scientist came up with the idea of [unintelligible].
 We can sell this to the FDA, we can sell it to, you know, people as this is vitamin E. And it's like saying, oh, this plastic bug here is like this real bug.
 You know, it has no relationship, it's a poison.
 And when the chemical companies, Fuji and Kodak, used to have to take their chemicals and they'd have to clean them and then bury them in 12-foot thick walls of concrete and certain kinds of stainless steel, we call them barrels.
 Millions, hundreds of thousands and billions of dollars over the years.
 So they found a way to sell them to you so you consume it.
 The same way they're doing with fluoride.
 They use fluoride for cleaning metals, cleaning gold.
 The military is the biggest user to make, you know, tanks, guns, airplanes, all this metal.
 It goes into military.
 So they have no place to put all this stuff.
 So they convinced the government that the only way they can do that is disperse it in people's waters so everybody's drinking it and it spreads it out.
 The newest way to get rid of some of that chemical toxicity is chemtrails.
-So the aluminum and the barium and some of the coal that's used in military industrial waste is now being sprayed in the skies over your head, everywhere.
+So the aluminum and the barium and some of the coal that's used in military industrial waste is now being sprayed in the skies over your head.

+Q: And where is that?

+A: Everywhere.

 Q: Under what guise?